-1. Survey and assess PCB-containing lamp ballasts in schools and other public buildings.
+1. Identify PCB-containing lamp ballasts in schools and other public buildings.
 Encourage replacement with more energy efficient PCB-free fixtures.

-Goal: Remove remaining PCB lamp ballasts from schools and other publically owned buildings
+Goal: Remove remaining PCB lamp ballasts from schools and other publicly owned buildings.

 Prior to 1979, PCBs were widely used in fluorescent lamp ballasts, including those in use at schools and other public buildings.
-The pre 1979 ballasts have likely outlived their useful life and are at high risk for failing (dripping, smoking, and catching fire).
-Ballast failures can expose children and others that frequently use public school buildings to concentrated PCB oils and PCBs in the air.
+The pre-1979 ballasts have likely outlived their useful lives and are at high risk for failing (dripping, smoking, and catching fire).
+Ballast failures can expose children and others that frequently use public school buildings to concentrated PCB oils and elevated PCBs in the air.

-Currently, there is no easily accessible source of information on how many buildings are of the age and construction type likely to have PCB-containing light ballasts.
-Accordingly, the first step towards implementing recommendation number one is to conduct a survey of the 295 school districts in Washington to indentify how many of the approximately 8,800 school buildings have PCB containing light ballasts.
-Ecology would use the survey results to construct a database with information on construction and renovation dates.
-Ecology would first use the database to determine which schools might contain PCB containing light ballasts.
+There is no easily accessible source of information on how many buildings are of the age and construction type likely to have PCB-containing light ballasts.
+Because children are more sensitive to PCBs and school buildings are typically publicly owned, Ecology recommends prioritizing public schools.
+The first step towards implementing this recommendation is to conduct a survey of the 295 school districts in Washington to identify how many of the approximately 9,000 school buildings are likely to have PCB-containing light ballasts.
+Other public buildings will be surveyed as time and resources allow.
+Ecology would use the survey results to construct a database with information on construction and renovation dates and activities of schools (and other public buildings if possible).
+Ecology would first use the database to identify schools where PCB-containing light ballasts are likely still in use.
+Lamp ballasts with PCBs can then be identified through visual inspection.

 Ecology anticipates that this recommendation would require an additional FTE at Environmental Specialist 3 (ES3) level.
-One FTE at ES 3 level would cost \$91,244 annually.
-We employed Washington state employee pay grades at step H (DOP 2014) and standard overhead cost assumptions used for legislative fiscal notes and related estimation (Ecology 2014).
-Wage estimates include the following adjustments for overhead expenses:
+One FTE at ES3 level would cost \$90,931 annually.
+We employed Washington State employee pay grades at step H (DOP, 2014) and standard overhead cost assumptions used for legislative fiscal notes and related estimation (Ecology, 2013).
+Wages include the following adjustments for overhead expenses (per FTE):

-- Benefits of 33.0 percent of wage - Goods and services of \$5709 annually, or \$2.74 per hour - Travel costs of \$1394 annually, or \$0.67 per hour - Equipment costs of \$1131 annually, or \$0.54 per hour - Indirect costs of 32.25 percent of wages and benefits
+- Benefits of 33.0 percent of salary - Goods and services of \$5,709 annually, or \$2.74 per hour - Travel costs of \$1,394 annually, or \$0.67 per hour - Equipment costs of \$1,131 annually, or \$0.54 per hour - Agency administrative overhead of 32.25 percent of salaries and benefits (Agency administrative overhead FTEs are included at 0.15 FTE per direct FTE, and are identified as Fiscal Analyst 2 and IT Specialist 2.)

-Ecology envisions this person would split time between working towards this recommendation and working towards recommendation five below.
-Because the staff person would work on two goals, we estimate the cost of this recommendation based on the time spent (.75) on this recommendation, which means this recommendation would cost \$68,433 annually.
-Ecology anticipates that work on this recommendation could span two years (FY 2016- FY2017) for a total estimated cost of \$136,866.
+Ecology envisions this person would split time between working towards this recommendation (0.75 FTE) and working towards Recommendation 5 (0.25 FTE).
+Because the staff person would work on two goals, we estimate the cost based on the time spent (.75 FTE) on this recommendation as \$68,198 annually.
+Ecology anticipates that work on this recommendation could span two years (FY2016- FY2017) for a total estimated cost of \$136,396.

-Estimating the cost of replacing the light ballasts to school districts is not possible without knowing how many schools might contain PCB containing light ballasts, the condition of the light ballasts, and the extent of the problem within each building.
+We do not have confident cost estimates for replacing light ballasts in schools or other public buildings.
+Estimating the cost of replacing the light ballasts to school districts is not possible without knowing how many schools might contain PCB-containing light ballasts, the condition of the light ballasts, and the extent of the problem within each building.
 However, replacing old, potentially dangerous light ballasts not only reduces the risk of exposure for children and others that use the school buildings frequently, it also reduces energy costs.
-Accordingly, it makes sense to combine PCB removal with initiatives to increase energy efficiency rather than create a new program just for removal of PCB-containing ballasts.32
+Accordingly, it makes sense to combine PCB removal with initiatives to increase energy efficiency rather than create a new program just for removal of PCB-containing ballasts.